rojarand/bashutils/README.md

 ### Installation
 - Clone/download `bashutils` to a directory.
-- Update system PATH variable to point to the `bashutiils` directory.
+- Update system PATH variable to point to the `bashutils` directory.

 	Edit bash startup configuration script file and add following change to the end of the file:
 	```console